 - illiteracy in relation to their own rights and responsibilities of managers;

-- subconscious sense of self insecurity of a simple person in communication with an official;
+- a subconscious feeling of an ordinary person's own insecurity in communicating with an official;

 - the presence of several options for resolving the issue with the official;

-- the absence of a regulatory body that monitors the behavior of a person holding a high position.
+- lack of a supervisory body monitoring the behavior of a person in a high position.

 If the state manages to eliminate these causes or at least significantly reduce the level of self-arbitrariness and impunity among senior officials, the number of offenses will immediately decrease.
 This is the anti-corruption plan.

-However, it is impossible to search for reasons only in the negative qualities of people.
-The use of official position for personal purposes is a systemic phenomenon.
+However, one cannot look for reasons only in negative qualities of people.
+The use of an official position for personal gain is a systemic phenomenon.
 Therefore, the usual shuffling of officials simply will not give the desired effect.
 First of all, it is necessary to remove the very possibility of corruption behavior.

 The influence of official crime on the socio-economic sphere

-Corruption is a phenomenon with a pronounced negative coloring.
-Scientists have proven that it contributes to an increase in the number of citizens below the poverty line.
+Corruption is a phenomenon with a pronounced negative connotation.
+Scientists have proven that it contributes to an increase in the number of citizens living below the poverty line.
 In addition, inequality between different sectors of society is growing.
-Corrupt officials are building up capital and investing in those sections of the economy that allow you to use your position and receive illegal income.
-The result is a precarious state, a loss of international influence and a decrease in public confidence in the government.
-The economy is stopping its growth, since finances are far from benefiting the economy.
+Corrupt officials build up capital and invest in precisely those sectors of the economy that allow them to use their positions and receive illegal income.
+The result is the precarious position of the state, the loss of international influence and a decrease in public confidence in the government.
+The economy stops growing, as finances go far not to benefit the economy.

 Despite such sad conclusions, there are specialists who managed to find certain advantages in the presence of corruption.
 They cite the acceleration of bureaucratic procedures as an example.
 However, such an argument is not valid against such a massive negative impact.

-Scientists from The Economist,.
-The magazine published a scheme that clearly shows the relationship of corruption and poverty of state citizens.
-The indicators of 2011 were taken as a basis: the human development index and the degree of progress of misconduct.
-As can be seen from the figure, the weaker the corruption, the higher the indicators of the spheres of education, health and the general quality of life.
+Scientists from The Economist,...
+The magazine published a diagram that clearly shows the relationship between corruption and poverty of citizens of the state.
+The indicators of 2011 were taken as a basis: the human development index and the degree of progress in malpractice.
+As the figure shows, the weaker the corruption, the higher the indicators of education, health and general quality of life.